Sludge-Cat-Games/adventum-rules/Core Ruleset/Alchemy.md

 1) Spend ⓜ 500 to gather the ingredients needed for the Sleeping Potion Effect
 2) Choose a Method of Application.
 We'll choose **Breathe In**.
-3) The Concoction's Dynamic Difficulty is: Application Cost - Effect Tiers + NATURAL or MIND.
+3) The Concoction's Dynamic Difficulty is: Application Cost - Effect Tiers + MIND.
 Breathe In (-3) - Tier 5 Effect (-10) = -13
-4) We roll a 14 + NATURAL (which we'll say is +6) gives us 20 - our DD (-13).
+4) We roll a 14 + MIND (which we'll say is +6) gives us 20 - our DD (-13).
 We get a 7, which just barely gives us a SNAG.
 5) We'll choose the **Tainted** condition and roll on the Concoction Side Effects Table.
 We got a 2 (Weak), so our targets fall asleep for 5 minutes, instead of 10.
 6) So now we have an "Weak Sleep Potion" that can make 1 person or up to 1d6 people fall asleep for 5 minutes.